Waikiki Shore

 No analysis available

-Strong evidence confirms split AC is available in the building.
-Multiple listings explicitly state 'Split A/C systems,' 'Split A/Cs,' 'split A/C system,' and 'Newer Split A.C.,' and the historical MLS data is also highly consistent (16/20 listings with ACSPL).
-This appears to be a real building/unit feature rather than a copy-paste error.
+Split AC is clearly present in the building.
+Multiple listings explicitly mention it, including phrases such as 'Split A/C systems,' 'Split A/Cs,' 'split A/C system,' and 'Newer Split A.C.'
+The repeated mentions across separate remarks strongly support that this is a real building/unit feature rather than a copy-paste MLS checkbox issue.

 Evidence for window/unit A/C is limited but present: 3 of 20 current MLS listings include ACWIUN.
 The remarks more often describe split A/C or just “air conditioning,” so the feature appears to exist in at least some units, but the wording suggests listing copy may be inconsistent rather than consistently describing the same A/C type.